Message from the Dean

 And all of you—like all of us—are facing the threat of your own personal illness, or that of a loved one.

-As dean of CUNY SPS, my top concern right now is to make sure you are able to continue your semester with as little disruption as possible.
-With our online learning coursework and tools already in place, I take comfort in knowing that, for most of you, your classes are the one thing that has stayed the same.
+As dean of CUNY SPS, my top concern right now is to make sure you are able to continue your education safely and with as little disruption as possible.
+With that in mind, and after consultation with the University, CUNY SPS will be maintaining fully remote operations throughout Spring 2021.

 Each day, I am inspired by the tremendous acts of devotion, kindness, and sacrifice that I see everyone making to support each other during this crisis.
 I have never been prouder of our community, and I know that we will get through this together.